 I prefer to connect my research to digitalization.
 I am convinced that digitalization opens new, additional ways for will formation and decision-making processes; however, traditional forms have not been fully replaced and, therefore, have to be taken into consideration.

 By systematic comparisons of different cases within the OECD-world, I hope to contribute to the state of the art.
+Beyond the academic exchange, I regularly exchange with practinioners from civil society, public institutions, media, and the tech industry.

 My research mainly concerns political parties as well as civil society organizations.
 Both structure society and promote participation.
 Especially when it comes to creating linkage and strengthening a democratic political culture, these actors are indispensable.